sulaimanxmb/Notes/content/Devops Python.md

 Dict['Job'] = 'Plumber'   # changes the value from saftware engneer Dict['J-word'] = Dict.pop('Job')   # chages the key

 IP = ["192", "168", "29", "1"]
 print(".".join(IP))

+# JSON Manipulation :
+# For modifying JSON files you need to convert JSON to dictionary and then modify thier values and then convert it back to JSON
+# Both JSON and dictionary may look same but they are not same
+import json

+json_data = `{"name" : "john", "age":30, "city":"New York"}`
+data = json.loads(json_data)  # This converts JSON data to dictionary data

+data['country'] = 'USA'
+data['age'] = 28

+updated_json_data = json.dumps(data) # This converts Dictionary data back to JSON

 #Loops :